 Having established that there are large differences in financial literacy between men and women, we now turn to the question of whether this has an effect on the quality of personal financial decisions and financial well-being.
-We discuss two separate strands of literature: one that investigates the link between financial literacy and financial decision-making, and another that examines gender and financial well-being.
+We discuss two separate strands of literature: one that investigates the link between financial literacy and financial decisionmaking, and another that examines gender and financial well-being.
+Financial well-being encompasses having resources to shield against shocks and to achieve financial security over the life-cycle.